mlsamuelson/isearchSkill/README.txt

 2k is a more practical limit.
 Further details on ALEXADEV-131.

 ROADMAP
-- test fuzzy-ing up the Solr query for better matching on names.
+- X test fuzzy-ing up the Solr query for better matching on names.
 A challenge with this is we've already gone through a layer of Alexa NLP before the query is issued, so things can get skewed before we fuzzy on it.
 - X Add "repeat" as option alongside next result process
 - Figure out what's up with 'for' utterances not mapping to search intent unless search involves a recorded slot value